fivetrans/FX-888D-Transformer-PCB-FX-888D-Transformer-PCB/src/miniconda-postgres/NOTES.md

 This template creates two containers, one for Miniconda and one for PostgreSQL.
 You will be connected to the Miniconda container, and from within that container the PostgreSQL container will be available on **`localhost`** port 5432.
 The default database is named `postgres` with a user of `postgres` whose password is `postgres`, and if desired this may be changed in `.devcontainer/.env`.
 Data is stored in a volume named `postgres-data`.

-While the template itself works unmodified, it uses the `mcr.microsoft.com/devco
+While the template itself works unmodified, it uses the `mcr.microsoft.com/devcontainers/miniconda` image which includes `git`, a non-root `vscode` user with `sudo` access, and a set of common dependencies and Python tools for development.

+You also can connect to PostgreSQL from an external tool when connecting to the Dev Container from a local tool by updating `.devcontainer/devcontainer.json` as